You Still Believe in Me: Recording

 The inside of a piano.
-To create the harpsichord sound heard at the beginning of the song, Asher plucked piano strings with a bobby pin.
+To create the harpsichord sound heard at the beginning of the song, Wilson plucked piano strings with a bobby pin while Asher held the foot pedals.

-Wilson produced the first session for the instrumental track, logged as "Untitled", on October 14, 1965 at Western Studio.
-On January 24, 1966, the introduction to the song, now titled "You Still Believe in Me", was recorded at Western.
+Wilson produced the first session for the instrumental track, logged as "Untitled", on January 24, 1966 at Western Studio.
+On March 12, 1966, the introduction to the song, now titled "You Still Believe in Me", was recorded at Western.
 Wilson and Asher created the backing track of this section by plucking a piano's strings with a bobby pin.
 Asher explained:

 We were trying to do something that would sound sort of, I guess, like a harpsichord but a little more ethereal than that.
 I am plucking the strings by leaning inside the piano and Brian is holding down the notes on the keyboard so they will ring when I pluck them.
 I plucked the strings with paper clips, hairpins, bobby pins and several other things until Brian got the sound he wanted.

 Group vocals were overdubbed on or before February 16 at Western.
 Lead vocals were partially redone at a later date; the double-tracking for Wilson's lead was recorded live-to-tape during the mono mixdown.
 This meant that when Pet Sounds was first remixed for stereo in 1996, this double-tracked vocal could not be isolated.
 Instead, only the single-tracked vocal was used on the stereo remix included with The Pet Sounds Sessions (1997).